 While you go through the list of daily foods, you will probably have to introduce some new foods.
 For me, berries never were on my meal plan before I started using the app.
 I also had to add greens and cruciferous vegetables.
 By doing that I had to find new recipes, centered around the daily dozen.
 And this automatically meant leaving out other foods, that weren’t quite as healthy.

 Especially adding all that salad into my diet I often find it difficult to eat everything on the list, let alone additionally eating junk food.
 This healthy stuff is really filling!

 Seriously, just try this for two weeks or so.
-I saw difference in my skin (hormonal acne) pretty quickly.
+I saw a difference in my skin (hormonal acne) pretty quickly.
 If you happen to want to lose some weight, I am very sure that this is gonna help as well!
-In fact, I struggled a bit in the beginning to get to my required daily calorie intake.
-If that happens to you, just top off anything with olive oil or sugar free and additive free peanut butter.
+In fact, I struggled a bit, in the beginning, to get to my required daily calorie intake.
+If that happens to you, just top off anything with olive oil or sugar-free and additive free peanut butter.

 Daily dozen meal plan for a day: An example

 As I said, to check off all items from Dr. Greger’s daily dozen, you might have to introduce some new recipes.
 Michael Greger published the “How not to die cookbook”* with more than 100 recipes, but I decided to make my own meal plan.
 This way it is adapted to what I like and can easily find locally.